Skip to Content

 See the petals open and close on the giant flower, Floralis Generica.

 The iconic metallic flower of the city is located in the Plaza de las Naciones Unidas in Recoleta.
 The enormous silver flower blooms in a pool of water next to the National Museum of Fine Arts weighs 18 tonnes and is 75 feet wide.
-It opens its 13-meter-long petals at 8 am in the morning and closes them up again at sunset.
-The opening and closing take about 20 minutes and is definitely a sight not to be missed.
+It opens its 13-meter-long petals at 8 am and closes them up again at sunset.
+The opening and closing take about 20 minutes and is a sight not to be missed.
 This cycling tour will take you through all the main landmarks of Buenos Aires including Floralis Generica.

 Boca Neighbourhood